ayshe/agile/slides.md

 - So that we can better plan and execute
 - To protect our critical path from BAU
-- To provide structure to our prpject work
+- To provide structure to our project work
 - To actively involve cross-LOB units in development projects

---
+---

 ### So that we can better plan and execute

-Projects have a lifcycle, with stakeholders and specific accountabilities
+Projects have a lifcycle, with stakeholders and specific accountability

 We need to be better at knowing who can make decisions, who must be consulted, who is accountable for each part of the project and who will do what work

----
+--

 ### To protect our critical path from BAU

 We are highly reactive as a team, responding to prod support issues with the highest urgency, which is often appropriate.
 However, this means that our critical path is neglected, and strategic projects do not get completed.

----
+--

 ### To provide structure to our project work

 Lack of structure has been identified as a major obstacle to quality and timeliness of our current project work.

----
+--

 ### To actively involve cross-LOB units in development projects